O saka! My saka!

 I won’t go into too much detail, but Kobe has far fewer signs in English, or even in romaji, than the bigger cities we’d visited.
 We exited the wrong station, which was our first mistake.
 We tried hailing a cab to take us to this steakhouse, which we thought must be well-known by its name… it wasn’t.

 We got back on the train and headed to the correct exit at Sannomiya Station: from there we walked in numerous directions in the wind and in the rain, with no luck in finding our destination.
 It was so windy, in fact, that my umbrella blew inside out.
 I stopped at a gas station to evade the rain, and some incredibly kind men working there gave me one of their umbrellas to take, as much out of graciousness as out of pity.
 We had been trying to figure this out for about three hours at this point, and I was in no position to decline their gift out of my own humility.
-I accepted their gift and thanked them endlessly.
+I accepted and thanked them for their kind gift.

 Hendricks, tinkering with review sites and maps on his phone, found mention of a hotel adjacent to the restaurant, the B Hotel.
 We hailed a cab, fell inside, and asked if the driver knew where the B Hotel was.
 “Ah!
 B Hoteru,” he affirmed, shifting into drive.
 We were in luck!
 The driver took us in a zig-zagging route to the B Hotel (we never would have found it on our own).
 We paid, exited the cab, and lo… across the street from us, there it was: A-1, Shindo (of no relation to A-1 Steak Sauce, obviously).
 After four hours of frustrated determination, I had never felt so accomplished.
 It was a sight for sore eyes and, hopefully, solace for empty stomachs.

 Upon entering, all doubt in whether we had made the right decision in persevering melted away.
 Categorically, and without hyperbole, the smell from the meat permeating the room was quite literally the most incredible smell I had ever smelled in my life.
 I was served a searing 12 ounce filet of Kobe beef, sizzling on a skillet, steam rising into my nostrils making my mouth water uncontrollably.
 The meat was so tender it cut like butter: it was unquestionably the best thing I’ve ever tasted in my life.
 A meal was ¥5,700, and although the sides were good, they paled in comparison.
 Hendricks and I easily could have ordered three ¥4,800 filets, splitting the third, and been content without anything other than the cuts.
 The day’s vexations became undeniably worth every bite, and I would travel to Kobe all over again just to visit that restaurant.
-It is that good.
+It is that good. (*Editor’s note: in 2016, I do return to Kobe just to revisit A-1 Shindo).

 As Ron Swanson once said, we’ll have the turf and turf.